-Man shot to death in Palmdale
+Man shot to death in Palmdale [updated]

 –

-8 comments for "Man shot to death in Palmdale"
+17 comments for "Man shot to death in Palmdale [updated]"

 Tierney says

-Note: UPDATE: The victim was identified as 63-year-old Gregory Troulman of Littlerock, according to coroner’s Investigator Kelli Blanchard.